 Voter Education Project (Jan 2019-March 2019)

-– Raising awareness of community (especially women and young people) on voting education related to Cities Development Committee
+– Raising awareness of the community (especially women and young people) on voting education related to the Cities Development Committee

 – Networking and coordination with other stakeholders working on voter education, law, and rights

 Women Empowerment through economic opportunities 2012 Feb- 2015 Feb (Project 1) :

 ESP started its activities by supporting a small amount of capital loan to five recipients.
 Based on their performance, ESP increased the amount of money and continued the loan cycle of recipients.
 The recipients were primarily selected from members of the HIV networks.
 They are women who are infected or affected by HIV by any means: through their spouses, or through their clients.
 The recipients come up with their business ideas in order to be eligible as loan recipients.
 The initial loan is approximately 50 USD and the loan cycle is 3 months.
 Upon regular repayment, the borrowers will have a higher amount of loan and gave the opportunity to participate in the next loan cycle.